 Canadian Hydrographic Association

 Alexander, Lee and Ward, Robert, "Hydrographic Products/Services as a Fundamental Component of the e-Navigation Concept of Operation" (2010).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 778.